 Polycarbonate (PC)

 PC is a high-strength thermoplastic with excellent impact resistance and optical clarity.
-PC is used in transparent covers, display windows, and protective shields.
+In compression molding, precise thermal control is essential to prevent surface defects and internal stresses.
+It is widely used for transparent covers and protective shields where strength and clarity are both critical.

 Reinforced Thermoplastics